varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   deliver
     Deliver the object to the client.

-  error code [reason]
-    Return the specified error code to the client and abandon the request.

   restart
     Restart the transaction.
 Increases the restart counter.
 If the number of restarts is higher than *max_restarts* varnish emits a guru meditation